RelationalAI/rai-sdk-javascript/README.md

 Client credentials can be created using the RAI console at https://console.relationalai.com/login

+You can copy `config.spec` from the root of this repo and modify as needed.

 ### Usage

 The package provides `readConfig` helper that reads the configuration file